nathanscrivener/Terms-and-Conditions/index.md

 5.1 The Contractor shall, at its own cost, effect and maintain the following insurances from commencement of the Works until 6 years following completion of the Works.

-5.2 **Public Liability Insurance:** Covering the Contractor's legal liability for loss, damage, or injury to any physical property (including loss of use thereof), where such loss, damage, or injury arises out of or is caused by the Contractor's performance of the Works under the Agreement.
+5.2 Public Liability Insurance: Covering the Contractor's legal liability for loss, damage, or injury to any physical property (including loss of use thereof), where such loss, damage, or injury arises out of or is caused by the Contractor's performance of the Works under the Agreement.
 This insurance must include cover for:

 - A limit of indemnity of not less than the amount stated in the Agreement, or in the absence of any limit specifically agreed, NZ$2,000,000 for any one occurrence;
 - Liability arising out of vibration, weakening, or removal of support;
 - Product liability; and
 - Liability arising from the use of construction machinery, including hired plant.

-5.3 **Motor Vehicle Insurance:** Covering legal liability to third parties arising from the use of any motor vehicle belonging to or under the care, custody, or control of the Contractor in connection with the execution of the Works.
+5.3 Motor Vehicle Insurance: Covering legal liability to third parties arising from the use of any motor vehicle belonging to or under the care, custody, or control of the Contractor in connection with the execution of the Works.
 The term ‘motor vehicle’ shall include any item of plant which is licensed or required by law to be licensed as a motor vehicle.
 The insurance shall have a limit of indemnity of not less than the amount stated in the Agreement, or in the absence of any limit specifically agreed, NZ$1,000,000 for any one occurrence.

-5.4 **Professional Indemnity Insurance**: Where the Contractor undertakes any design in connection to the Works, the Contractor shall effect and maintain professional indemnity insurance for Contractor’s design in the name of the Contractor, for an amount not less than the amount stated in the Agreement, or where no amount is stated, NZ$2,000,000 for any one claim or series of claims arising out of the same occurrence and an amount in the aggregate, from the commencement of the Works until 6 years following completion of the Works.
+5.4 Professional Indemnity Insurance: Where the Contractor undertakes any design in connection to the Works, the Contractor shall effect and maintain professional indemnity insurance for Contractor’s design in the name of the Contractor, for an amount not less than the amount stated in the Agreement, or where no amount is stated, NZ$2,000,000 for any one claim or series of claims arising out of the same occurrence and an amount in the aggregate, from the commencement of the Works until 6 years following completion of the Works.

 5.5 The Contractor shall provide the Principal with certificates of currency evidencing the required insurances before commencing Works on Site and whenever requested by the Principal.